perl11/cperl/STATUS.md

 @_;` prolog are automatically promoted to signatures.

 But only a small number of needed features are yet merged.
-The plan is to support most perl5-compatible perl6 features (*"do not break CPAN"*), improve performance and memory usage, re-establish compiler (`B::C`) support, re-establish perl5 core development which essentially stopped 2002, use perl6-like development policies, better
+The plan was to support most perl5-compatible perl6 features (*"do not break CPAN"*), improve performance and memory usage, re-establish compiler (`B::C`) support, re-establish perl5 core development which essentially stopped 2002, use perl6-like development policies, better